ViktorMasnyi/test/README.md

 - routning implemented by using React Router v.4

 # Blog Page:
+- Managing Blog data with Redux
-- Fetch posts from remote API by using GET request
+- Fetch posts from remote API by calling GET request with Thunk
 - Updating posts list every 10 seconds
 - Display the title, url, created_at, and author of each post in a table.
 - Filtering of data inside table by title field